-If Owners or the Club should require further analysis of cargo samples at an independent laboratory, due to the weight of samples required for TML testing, they must be sent by boat to Santarem and then to the only independent qualified laboratory in the region at Santana by plane to Belem and then back to Santarem.
-This takes in the region of three days.
+If Owners or the Club should require further analysis of cargo samples for TML at an independent laboratory, the samples must be transported to the only independent qualified laboratory in the region at Santana by boat.
+This takes an average of three days, plus the time for analysis.

-To reach Juruti to attend a vessel, our surveyors must travel from their base in Santana to Santarem by plane and then take a 5 hour trip by motor launch to Juruti.
-The motor launch leaves for Juruti once a day at 5 am.
+There are no local surveyors in Juruti, and surveyors must arrange transport by plane to Santarem and then continue by motor launch for 5 hours.
+The motor launch leaves for Juruti once a day at 5 AM.